top of page

 3. Peel-and-Stick Underlayment (Self-Adhering)

 This high-performance option adheres directly to the roof deck, forming a seamless waterproof seal.
+A favorite of Triangle Roofing Inc. is Carlisle WIP Underlayment.

 Pros: